RoadToSoftwareFactory/swi1-2017-odd-git/doruskova.md

-Your favorite fruit: ...
+Your favorite fruit: orange

 Your favorite city: Helsinki

-Your favorite vegetable: ...
+Your favorite vegetable: tomato

 Your favorite color: ...

-Your favorite icecream: ...
+Your favorite icecream: chocolate

 Your favorite season: ...